Trump, GOP upbeat about turn in midterm numbers, vow to use Pelosi 'crumbs' comment on stump

 He also pointed to the president’s improved approval rating and Republicans last year winning six special House elections.

 However, Stivers acknowledged that history is not on Republicans’ side, considering the political party that controls the White House has over roughly the past eight decades lost about 26 House seats in midterm elections, as Democrats need to gain 24 to retake control of the lower chamber.
+(All 435 House seats are up for reelection this year.)

 Another concern is that nearly 38 House Republicans have already announced that they will not seek re-election -- including nine committee chairmen.